December-ways 1864 | Dawn to Noon | Cupola

 1:31

-In the last fine days of the month, the planet passes under the song of a hermit thrush.
+In the last fine days of the month, the planet passes under the primeval song of the hermit thrush.

 June-soundways | Nest & Egg | Bird-Blind